 We believe that:

-It is the responsibility of all school staff: headteacher, teachers, NNEBs, teaching assistants, support workers and MDSAs to lead by example.
+- It is the responsibility of all school staff to lead by example.

 Managing Behaviour in our School:

 Children are encouraged to take responsibility and recognise that they can make a decision about their behaviour.
-Following discussions in class about classroom rules, the school’s council will negotiate the proposals and approve recommendations.
+Following discussions in class about classroom rules, the Golftyn Government will negotiate the proposals and approve recommendations.

 Positive behaviour is reinforced by praise and encouragement from all staff.
-Children’s achievements, both academic and behavioural, are celebrated continually.
+Children’s achievements, both academic and behavioural, are celebrated continually with star of the week, dojos and effort charts.

 Respect for people and property is openly acknowledged and all staff explain correct behaviours to children when necessary and make their expectations clear.

-Each class have their own class point reward system in the form of star charts, certificates and stickers and which often leads to treats or Golden Time.
+Each class have their own class point reward system in the form of the dojo online point system, star charts, certificates and stickers which often lead to treats.

-All staff have the opportunity to reward good work and behaviour with stickers and house points.
+All staff have the opportunity to reward good work and behaviour with stickers and dojos.

 These sanctions will be in place through the whole school